harlowja/kolla-jenkins/README.rst

 ==================

-This repo exists to serve as the one stop shop for the cloudplatform jenkin job configuration and tools and scripts and configuration to be able to recreate those jobs on a new or existing set of jenkins masters (as well as to host a location where we as a group can peer-review these
+This repo exists to serve as the one stop shop for the kolla jenkin job(s) configuration and tools and scripts and configuration to be able to recreate those jobs on a new or existing set of jenkins masters (as well as to host a location where we as a group can peer-review these